strawmang/strawmang/README.md

-# strawman
+# strawmang

-Strawman is a simple chat application.
+Strawmang is a simple chat application.

 There can be up to three chats running at any time.
 If there are three chats you can vote to kill a thread.
 If the majority of people connected vote to kill the chat disappears and a new one can be created.

 # API/endpoints

+None of this is final yet and I'm just using this as a base to figure out how the data structures will be orginized

 All endpoints and websocket can optioannly return an error field that will indicate if any errors are returned